davis9001/ai-media-generator/README.md

 $ pip install -r requirements.txt
 ```

+You will need to create a `.env` file which includes the API keys for the needed services.

+Rename or copy the `.env.example` file to `.env` and fill in the keys.

+## Running:
 There are currently three separate python scripts that will do the following:
 1) Download the first result for MOVIE_NAME from YouTube
 2) Generate a description of MOVIE_NAME from OpenAI then run text-to-speech on that from Amazon Polly